• Skip to main content

 ¼ cup butter, ¾ cup granulated sugar, 2 large eggs

 • In a separate bowl, sift together the flour, baking powder and salt.
-Stir the milk and vanilla together.
+Stir the milk and vanilla together in another separate container.

 1 cup all-purpose flour, 1 ¼ teaspoons baking powder, 1 pinch salt, ½ cup milk, 2 teaspoons vanilla extract